mtzamanpk/MemeStorage/MemeGenerator/readme.md

-## Current Files of the meme generator
+## Current Files of the meme storer